blambeau/pdf-toolkit/README.md

 ## Note about this version

-Version 1.1.0 requires PDFTK version 2.0
+Starting with version 1.1.0, PDFTK version 2.0 is strongly recommended.
+Feel free to report problems on earlier versions if you think it's worth it, though.

 ## Contributors